ZZQ-NTU/ZZQ-NTU.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at Nanyang Technological University (NTU), Singapore, supervised by Prof. [Gao Cong](https://personal.ntu.edu.sg/gaocong/) and Prof. [Siqiang Luo](https://siqiangluo.com/lab).
+I am a PhD candidate at the College of Computing and Data Science, Nanyang Technological University (NTU), Singapore, supervised by Prof. [Gao Cong](https://personal.ntu.edu.sg/gaocong/) and Prof. [Siqiang Luo](https://siqiangluo.com/lab).
 Prior to joining NTU, I received my Bachelor's degree in Software Engineering from Dalian University of Technology.

 My research interests lie broadly in **Spatiotemporal Data Mining, Representation Learning, and Causal Inference**.
 My research aims to develop data-driven and causal learning methods for understanding and modeling complex urban systems.
 Beyond academic research, I have also worked on advertising allocation optimization problems in industry collaborations.